frytoli/ALERTWildfire-scraper/README.md

 * a Tweet monitor that saves Tweets that mention @AlertWildfire's Twitter account (potentially in regards to a wildfire) to a database
 * an ArangoDB instance which stores the urls of ALERTWildfire's cameras (as collected by ```scripts/enumerator.py```) and Tweets of interest as collected by the Tweet monitor

-"ALERTWildfire is a network of over 900 specialized camera installations in California, Nevada, Idaho and Oregon used by first responders and volunteers to detect and monitor wildfires." <b>[Nevada Today](https://www.unr.edu/nevada-today/news/2021/alertwildfire-thermal-cameras)
+"ALERTWildfire is a network of over 900 specialized camera installations in California, Nevada, Idaho and Oregon used by first responders and volunteers to detect and monitor wildfires." - [Nevada Today](https://www.unr.edu/nevada-today/news/2021/alertwildfire-thermal-cameras)

 ## Prerequisites